haakonms/ADAproject/README.md

 # Questions for TAa
 - Are the time stamps in the local time for the area the tweet is coming from, or are they time-stamped in regards to a specific time zone like the Swiss or American?

 - Does the visualization used in the report/ presentation have to be the same as the visualization delivered on 25th november?

-And “descriptive analysis”, how detailed should this be?
+- "Descriptive analysis”, how detailed should this be?